 - upfront (construction) cost.

-The multi-criteria analysis will score and rank each option, and up to two of the highest ranked options will then be modelled in detail.
-The modelling will develop and test the options to determine what scale, design and positioning would be required for the preferred engineering works to stabilise Mount Martha North beach.
-This modelling will inform the short and long-term management of Mount Martha North beach and cliff.
+The multi-criteria analysis scored and ranked each option and selected two of the highest ranked options to model in detail.
+The modelling developed and tested options to determine what scale, design and positioning would be required for preferred engineering works to stabilise Mount Martha North beach.